Wildlife Conservation in Arenal and Bocas del Toro

 Conservation strategies that treat any one of these components in isolation are not conservation strategies.
 They are delay.
 At Nayara Bocas del Toro, we operate with a whole-system awareness that shapes decisions about where boats travel, how lighting is managed, what materials enter the water, and when and how guests access sensitive zones.

-We explored the science behind how these ecosystems shape human health in Nature-Based Wellness by Colors.
+Explore the science behind how these ecosystems shape human health in Nature-Based Wellness .

 Four Species and What Their Presence Means